-On the contrary, acoustic guitars, traditionally of mahogany or rosewood, have steel strings that produce a brighter, louder sound.
+Acoustic guitars, traditionally of mahogany or rosewood, have steel strings that produce a brighter, louder sound.
 Their narrow neck and curved fretboard require slightly more intense finger pressure.

 The size of the guitars also varies.
 Classical guitars are generally smaller, perfect for small hands.
 Acoustic guitars, however, have a larger body, resulting in a fuller tone.

 Lastly, the shapes differ.
 Acoustic guitars come in various shapes such as dreadnought or cutaway, while classical guitars have a standard hourglass shape.